ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 Just as any other hydrological model, LISFLOOD needs to know the initial state (i.e. amount of water stored) of its internal state variables in order to be able to produce reasonable discharge simulations.
 However, in practice we hardly ever know the initial state of all state variables at a given time.
 Hence, we have to estimate the state of the initial storages in a reasonable way, which is also called the initialisation of a hydrological model.

-In this subsection we will first demonstrate the effect of the model's initial state on the results of a simulation, explain the steady-state storage in practice and then explain you in detail how to initialize LISFLOOD.
+In this subsection we will:
+  1. demonstrate the effect of the model's initial state on simulation results
+  2. explain the theory of initialisation and the steady-state storage concept
+  3. explain how to run the initialisation (pre-run) for kinematic and split routing configurations
+  4. describe how to use the pre-run outputs to set up a cold start
+  5. describe how to complete the initialisation in temporal chunks when needed

-## The impact of the model's initial state on simulation results
+## 4.1 The impact of the model's initial state on simulation results

 To better understand the impact of the initial model state on the results of a simulation, let's start with a simple example.
 The Figure below shows 3 LISFLOOD simulations of soil moisture for the upper soil layer.
 In the first simulation, it was assumed that the soil is initially completely saturated.
 In the second one, the soil was assumed to be completely dry (i.e. at residual moisture content).
 Finally, a third simulation was done where the initial soil moisture content was assumed to be in between these two extremes.